 “Audit” is a pretty scary word, especially if you’ve never faced one before.
-However, as long as you have your records in order and used funds appropriately, the audit process should be pretty painless.
+However, the audit process should be pretty painless as long as you have your records in order and you used funds appropriately.
 Here’s how to make the process go as smoothly as possible:

 - Don’t Procrastinate: Sure, an audit can be scary but ignoring it won’t make it go away.
 Read over your notice carefully and begin compiling your documentation as soon as possible.

 - Keep All Records: Receipts, statements, payroll records, and PPP documentation should be kept on file for at least six years after your PPP loan is fully repaid or forgiven.

 - Make Copies: If you’re sending off documentation, make sure to send copies.
 Always retain your original documentation in case you need it at a later time.

 - Hire A CPA: A CPA, unlike a regular accountant, will be able to represent and defend your business against the IRS, if necessary.
 A CPA can also offer important advice for tax preparation and future audits.

 Did you receive a PPP loan, and you’re being audited?
 Check out our post, PPP Loans & Tax Audits: What Your Business Needs To Know, so you’ll know what to expect.

 Other PPP Tax & EIDL Tax FAQs